swisskyrepo/HardwareAllTheThings/docs/protocols/wifi/wifi-wpa.md

 # Reaver integrated dumping tool (can also airodump-ng)
 # Wash gives information about WPS being locked or not
-# Locked WPS will have less success chances
+# Locked WPS will have less success chance
 wash -i mon0

 # Launch Reaver